Shiva-Tzu/NFT_Sale/README.md

 # ScalableNFTSaleContract

+Contract has not been audited.
+Use at your own risk.

 This is a functioning and scalable NFT token contract.
 It comes with whitelist and public sale features.

 I intend to upload a minting dApp that functions with this contract so that you have everything you need to launch your collection, no matter how big.